rewardenv/reward/docs/settings/reward-settings.md

 ---

-By default, Traefik listens on localhost only.
-To change this behaviour you can add the following line to the config file and change the IP address to `0.0.0.0`.
+By default, Traefik listens on `0.0.0.0`.
+To change this behaviour you can add the following line to the config file and change the IP address to `127.0.0.1` to listen on localhost only.
+It is also possible to change the listening ports.

 - `reward_traefik_listen: "127.0.0.1"`

----

-You can change the default Traefik http and https ports using the following vars.

 - `reward_traefik_http_port: "80"`
 - `reward_traefik_https_port: "443"`